 "SHA LA LA LA LA LA LA LA…KLOCK KLOCK…SHA LA LA LA LA LA LA LA…KLOCK KLOCK!"

 I'd never heard heard any DJ get such a rapturous response outside of a club.
-Sure, I've stammered and stumbled through six-pint tributes to my favorite selectors, but largely I've kept them consigned to the beer gardens of South East London.
+Sure, I've stammered and stumbled through six-pint tributes to my favourite selectors, but largely I've kept them consigned to the beer gardens of South East London.
 There was something almost charmingly boyish about it—even if the loudness and physical domination of space that comes with groups of inebriated men shouting on public transport was as unpleasant and boorish as ever.

 It was one of those moments in which the idea of a near total coagulation of the underground and the mainstream was made manifest: we were watching men in smart shoes chanting the name of a German DJ like he'd just slotted in a last minute winner against the local rivals in a playoff semi-final second leg.